 If you are wanting a ceiling or wall-mounted propane patio heater, it will require a permanent gas line that forms a connection between the leather and large, residential, or commercial propane tank.
 The gas line will of course need to be installed professionally.

 There are many options for ceiling/wall mounted heaters considering the options for fuel.
-One option that seems like a great affordable option is the Comfort Zone 1,500-Watt Electric Infrared Ceiling Mount Portable Heater.
+One option that seems like a great affordable option is the Dr. Infared Heater Electric Wall Mount Heater.

 Hanging Heaters

-Hanging heaters are commonly grouped in with the ceiling-mounted heaters as they both get support from the ceiling.
-However, they are actually different in the sense that ceiling mounted heaters are more connected to the ceiling while hanging heaters are just hanging from the ceiling.
-It’s common to compare hanging patio heaters to chandeliers as a lot of them are designed to resemble chandeliers.
+Hanging heaters are commonly grouped in with ceiling-mounted heaters as they both installed from the ceiling.
+However, they are actually different in the sense that ceiling mounted heaters are installed close to the ceiling while hanging heaters are hanging down from the ceiling, similar to a chandelier.